quadvvvv/ModelEarth-feed/README.md

-<h1 align='center'>Feed Player - For Images, Video&nbsp;and&nbsp;Text</h1>
+<h1 align='center'>Feed Player + Swiper - For Images, Video&nbsp;and&nbsp;Text</h1>

 <!-- Image and link icon to https://video-player-sahilatahar.netlify.app

 [![video-player](https://github.com/sahilatahar/Video-Player/assets/100127570/8315e5d3-9b16-4b37-a50c-141a96f2e72e)](https://video-player-sahilatahar.netlify.app/)
 -->

 Welcome to our Feed-Player React Project!
 This project provides a modern and user-friendly interface for viewing a series of images and video pulled from RSS, JSON, CSV and YAML.
 The UI is built using Vite, ReactJS, HTML, CSS, and JavaScript.
-The Feed-Player is designed to be fully responsive and packed with a range of features to enhance your viewing experience.
+The Feed-Player is designed to be fully responsive and packed with a range of features to enhance your viewing experience with filmstrip navigation using [swiper](https://github.com/modelearth/swiper).

 <!-- https://video-player-sahilatahar.netlify.app -->